b1scoito/external/README.md

 # external

- CS:GO external cheat with the most basic features that I like to use, bhop and glow.
+ CS:GO external cheat with the most basic features that I like to use, bhop and glow, really focused on performance.
  This is a personal and for fun project, don't expect it to be that reliable for you.

 ## licensed content